 This is an in-depth review of the Vulcan Absolute Power Bar, one of two powerlifting bars offered by Vulcan Strength.

 The Absolute is a relatively new addition to the bar market.
-It’s a dashing, high strength, IPF-spec’d bar that has all of the standard features that you’d expect from a premium powerlifting bar – strong, 29 mm shaft; black oxide finish over an aggressive knurl; grooved bare steel sleeves; and a 4″ passive center knurl – while also bearing a couple of unique features as well.
+It’s a dashing, high strength, IPF-spec’d bar that has all of the standard features that you’d expect from a premium powerlifting bar – strong, 29 mm shaft; black oxide finish over a moderately-aggressive knurl; grooved bare steel sleeves; and a 4″ passive center knurl – while also bearing a couple of unique features as well.

 The two notable and unique features of the Absolute consist of a much higher than average tensile strength shaft than other power bars (which I’ll talk about more below), and a classy, laser-engraved Vulcan USA logo on the inside of the sleeve collars.
 The laser engraving is only a cosmetic feature of course, but it does give the Absolute the classy, premium look that it deserves.

 Here is a rundown on the Absolute’s specs that you can refer to while reading this review, or when making comparisons to other bars.
 You can also find most of this information on the product page for the Absolute here.